 The proposed refurbishment can either be for a UK laboratory or an Overseas laboratory of a UK based research organisation or university.

 The scheme is generously supported by the Wolfson Foundation.

 To be eligible to apply you must:

 - have a permanent (not fixed term) post in a UK university

-- the applicant must be working in an area relevant to infectious disease, excluding clinical medicine.
+- be working in an area relevant to infectious disease, excluding clinical medicine.

 The laboratory must be owned or leased by the university and should be used primarily for research, which may include postgraduate research education.

 Each university can submit more than one application but only one application per department is allowed.
 Please note that this scheme is not intended for the construction of new buildings.

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 The scheme provides a grant of up to £250,000 which covers refurbishment and infrastructure costs, can include start-up research equipment up to a maximum of £50,000.
 Please note that there will be no funding for VAT or any other fees.
 Awards may be held for a maximum of 2 years.